nikithakasala98/Brick-mortar-and-e-commerce/README.md

         - This table is used to forecast the customer’s needs in advance, which can help in
             - Higher customer satisfaction
             - Reduced cost in warehouses for storage purposes
-        - The table is denormalized by the data engineering team.
-As it is a data warehouse which aims to be used for analytical work.
+        - The data engineering team denormalizes the table.
+It is a data warehouse that aims to be used for analytical work.
         - All the dates of the month should be replaced by the start date of the month
         - It has all the column names and in the end, it has the forecast quantity needed by the customer
     - fact_sales_monthly